-We hereby consent to the use in this Registration Statement on Form F-1 of Sono Group N.V. of our report dated April 19, 2022 relating to the financial statements of Sono Group N.V., which appears in this Registration Statement.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-261241) of Sono Group N.V. of our report dated April 19, 2022 relating to the financial statements, which appears in this Form 20-F.

-Munich, Germany June 13, 2022
+Munich, Germany April 19, 2022

-PricewaterhouseCoopers GmbH Wirtschaftspr✔ fungsgesellschaft
+PricewaterhouseCoopers GmbH Wirtschaftspr ✓ fungsgesellschaft

-/s/Alexander Fiedler Wirtschaftspr√fer (German Public Auditor) /s/ppa.
-Sylvia Eichler Wirtschaftspr✔ ferin (German Public Auditor)
+/s/Alexander Fiedler Wirtschaftspr ✓ fer (German Public Auditor) /s/ ppa.
+Sylvia Eichler Wirtschaftspr ✔ ferin (German Public Auditor)